nfes-org/nfes-org.github.io/_posts/2016-05-04-HeterogeneousCarbonateReservoi.md

 ---
-title: Heterogeneous Carbonate Reservoirs: Ensuring Consistency of Subsurface Models by Maximizing the Use of Saturation Height Models and Dynamic Data
+title: "Heterogeneous Carbonate Reservoirs: Ensuring Consistency of Subsurface Models by Maximizing the Use of Saturation Height Models and Dynamic Data"
 tags: presentation
 ---